pryv/dev-site/source/concepts.md

 ## Followed slices

 Users can view and possibly manipulate streams shared by other users as **followed slices** of life.
 A followed slice is a reference to another user's shared access, together with details on how to integrate the shared data within the user's own streams.

+## Hooks

+Hooks belong to accesses and are restricted to **appp** and **personal** access types.
+Each hook's scope is limited to that of its owning access (set by the latter's permissions).
+If the hook's endpoint does not respond successfully, the data notification will not be attempted again; after a certain number of unsuccessful attempts the endpoint will not be called again until the hook's status is reset.